DigitalPhonetics/speaker-anonymization/README.md

 The script will anonymize the development and test data of LibriSpeech and VCTK in three steps:
 1. ASR: Recognition of the linguistic content, output in form of text or phone sequences
 2. Anonymization: Modification of speaker embeddings, output as torch vectors
-3. TTS: Synthesis based on recognized transcription and anonymized speaker embedding, output as audio files (wav)
+3. TTS: Synthesis based on recognized transcription, extracted prosody and anonymized speaker embedding, output as audio files (wav)

 Each module produces intermediate results that are saved to disk.
 A module is only executed if previous intermediate results for dependent pipeline combination do not exist or if recomputation is forced.
 Otherwise, the previous